Looking for the Best FHA Lender? Let's Talk!

 FHA loans are loans that are secured by the Federal House Administration (FHA).
 These loans also meet the FHA’s lending guidelines and requirements for borrowers using their loan program.
 North American Savings Bank is FHA approved for potential home buyers.

+Earning the privilege to lend FHA loans is a responsibility we take seriously.
+That's why as an FHA approved bank, we adhere to a high level of lending standards.
 The Federal Housing Administration is an agency of the United States government.
 They insure loans made by banks and other private lenders for a variety of potential home buyers.
 There are varying forms of eligibility required to receive an FHA loan.
 The Federal Housing Administration (FHA) was created to help lower income borrowers obtain a mortgage.
 These government-backed mortgages protect lenders against defaults and allow homeowners with lower credit scores and less down payment amounts to buy a home.

 Bad Credit?
 We May have a Solution for You!